-TLS vision and mandate determines its Theory of Change (ToC).
+TLS vision and mandate determine its Theory of Change (ToC).
 The nature of TLS given by its statutory objectives requires that TLS balances its modus operandi in order to be in a position to effectively discharge its mandate and realize its vision.

-This means that TLS will first position itself in a manner that will ensure enhancement of its internal systems and structures; smart and strategic resource mobilization; and improvement of its human resource competence and financial soundness in order to first and foremost take care of its Member’s welfare and empower the members with relevant skills and expertise that will enable them to make strategic and meaningful interventions
+This means that TLS will first position itself in a manner that will ensure enhancement of its internal systems and structures; smart and strategic resource mobilization, and improvement of its human resource competence and financial soundness in order to first and foremost take care of its Member’s welfare and empower the members with relevant skills and expertise that will enable them to make strategic and meaningful interventions

 to issues (as the case may be) in relation to duty bearers and rights holders.
-In this regard, the TLS has adopted a systemic devolution by decentralized which will see deepening of TLS presence in the chapters and most of its intervention will be implementable from TLS chapters countrywide.
+In this regard, the TLS has adopted a systemic devolution by decentralized which will see a deepening of TLS presence in the chapters and most of its intervention will be implementable from TLS chapters countrywide.
 These chapters will be clustered in zones in order to enhance coordination.3 TLS shall formulate and implement a devolution/decentralization policy which will be gazetted and become binding to TLS in order to preserve the integrity of TLS

 As a complete entity hence mitigating the risks of secession or disintegration of TLS into several organisations based on its chapters and zones.
 As a result, TLS activities will be issued at stake.
 This approach will enable the rights holders (having been empowered by TLS) to sustainably demand for their rights from the duty bearers.